Paid User Acquisition: Are Non-transparent Channels Harming Your Growth?

 The install-to-purchase conversion rate looks OK and in line with other channels, more or less.
 However, the click-to-install conversion rate is relatively low.
 So, we decided to look at the costs to see how much each conversion point (install and click) would have cost if we had paid for them.

-The calculation is a bit of a stretch because we are taking what we pay the affiliate and dividing it by the number of clicks and installs.
-That already shows a powerful picture, but a CPC of $0,000027.
-In all this, we are not even considering the affiliate margins, which means that the CPC is even lower.
+The calculation is a bit of a stretch—we’re simply dividing what we pay the affiliate by the number of clicks and installs.
+This already paints a striking picture, with a CPC of just $0.000027.
+And that’s without even factoring in the affiliate’s margins, which would make the CPC even lower.

-Looking at these figures, what does that CPA deal look like for you?
-What kind of inventory is available to buy at that CPC?
-What about the CPM?
-Unfortunately, as we don’t get visibility on impressions, we won’t find out that particular point.
-Still, we can just imagine what that would look like – if any impression was actually ever shown.
+Looking at these numbers, how does that CPA deal seem to you?
+What kind of inventory could possibly be available at such a low CPC?
+And what about the CPM?
+Unfortunately, without visibility into impressions, we can’t answer that question.
+But we can only imagine what it might look like—if any impressions were actually shown at all.

 Conclusion: It’s Dangerous and It Ruins Our Metrics